scalafiddle/scalafiddle-editor/README.md

 ## Usage

-For documentation on how to use the ScalaFiddle editor, see the [Usage doc](USAGE.md).
+For documentation on how to use the ScalaFiddle editor, see the [Welcome](docs/Welcome.md).

 ## Hosting your own ScalaFiddle editor